Stoutsburg Sourland African American Museum

 The Stoutsburg Sourland African American Museum (SSAAM) is a history museum located in the Skillman section of Montgomery Township, New Jersey, United States.
 The museum is located at the Mount Zion African Methodist Episcopal Church, an African Methodist Episcopal church constructed in 1899.
 The church was added to the National Register of Historic Places on June 7, 2021.

 History

 Origins

 SSAAM was founded by historians Elaine Buck and Beverly Mills, whose 2018 book If These Stones Could Talk chronicles the history of the African American presence in the Sourland Mountain region of central New Jersey.
 The museum emerged from a partnership between the Stoutsburg Cemetery Association and the Sourland Conservancy.

 Development

 As of December 2021, the museum is still under development as Mt.
 Zion AME Church undergoes historic restoration work.
 When open, SSAAM plans to present historical exhibits and other public programming to educate visitors about African American history in New Jersey.
+It was added to the New Jersey Black Heritage Trail in 2024.